ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - **Text**

     The AQL data type to represent a character sequence.
 A text object contains a Unicode string, called its string value.
-In the case of a string formed as concatenation of disjoint substrings of another Text object, it also contains reference to the original Text object and relevant offset mapping information.
+When a string is formed as the concatenation of disjoint substrings of another Text object, it also contains reference to the original Text object and relevant offset mapping information.
 Two Text objects are considered equal to each other if all their components are correspondingly equal to each other.

 - **Comparing values of type Span and Text** Prioritization factors affect comparisons between values of type Span and type Text.